“Cada uno conoce el sitio del rencor, el lugar en que se cumple la venganza y quiere acudir allí para saciarse”

 Opera as a means of social awareness

 The Tragedy of La Llorona is loosely based on the Mexican folk-tale “La Llorona” and takes place near modern day Los Angeles during the Mexican War of Independence.
 The setting of the opera touches on the complicated colonial origins of this identity crisis and addresses how Mexican-Americans have lived in historically fluid regions, land which has changed hands legally, but socially, and culturally has evolved in its own right.
-It centers around Dolores, descendant of Los Pobladores (founders of Los Angeles) and addresses identity in a number of ways, particularly the negative cognitive-emotional issues surrounding “machismo” and “marianismo” culture, particularly in the LGBTQ+ community.
+It centers around Dolores, descendant of Los Pobladores (founders of Los Angeles) and addresses identity in a number of ways, particularly the issues surrounding “machismo” and “marianismo” culture, particularly in the LGBTQ+ community.
 But the broader message is about the search for expression, belonging, and acceptance in a society where structures entrenched by time resist change and how their power and control affects our sense of self.

 Artistic collaboration